-I hope that you know how to create package, if not refer Package development.
+I hope that now you know how to create a package, if not refer to Package development.

-In this article, we will understand how to create a payment method by own with just the following steps:
+In this article, we will understand how to create a payment method with just the following steps:

 Steps to create a payment method

 Create respective Directory Structure to create your payment method.